yortch/openshiftv3-rhoar-workshop/Lab-6-Istio.md

 One of these routes is the route named istio-ingressgateway that was created when the Istio control plane was deployed The other one named as insult-app-gateway-kw6dq (in your case the name could be slightly different), is the one that is just automatically added by IOR pod.

 Note: If multiple people are creating their apps, there may be many routes as IOR will expose all those routes.
+Replace userx with your assigned user id.

-So when you access your application hostname (in this case insult-service-user1-insult-app.apps.35b7.summit.opentlc.com), since there is an openshift route, the request will come to istio-ingressgateway service.
+So when you access your application hostname (in this case insult-service-userx-insult-app.apps.35b7.summit.opentlc.com), since there is an openshift route, the request will come to istio-ingressgateway service.
 Based on the gateway and virtualservice configurations discussed above, the traffic will land in your application.

 To summarize the routing: